Skip to content

 Rabbit farming is a profitable business to start in Nigeria with small money.
 You will need the right breed of rabbits, pellets, well-constructed rabbit hutches, and labor to start this business.

-22. Open a Small Bakery in Nigeria
+22. Open a Small Bakery

 You can set up a small bakery.
 You need baking equipment (pans, ovens, mixing equipment, cake decorating equipment, and measuring equipment), raw materials (flour, eggs, sugar), consistent recipes, business permits, and licenses, and good marketing skills to start this business.
 As you make more profits, there is always an option of scaling up.